Venator-Fox/docker-simplesamlphp/1.17.1/README.md

 ### Maintenance

-This is being actively maintained and is running in production.
+This is being actively maintained and is running in production for several organizations.
 Please [create an issue](https://github.com/Venator-Fox/docker-simplesamlphp/issues) if needed or if additional variables/features are desired.

 ### Todos